Programmable photonic waveguide arrays: opportunities and challenges: Conclusion and outlook

 These benchmarks will be essential for advancing the technology, comparing material platforms, and determining whether PWAs are ready to support real-world applications or remain limited to proof-of-concept experiments.

-Future work may also explore the implementation of Haar-random unitaries in PWAs, which form the basis of complexity conjectures in photonic quantum computing~\cite{aaronson2011computational,kruse2019detailed}.
+Future work may also explore the implementation of Haar-random unitaries in PWAs, which form the basis of complexity conjectures in photonic quantum computing~\supercite{aaronson2011computational,kruse2019detailed}.
 As the number of tunable parameters grows, the need for scalable characterization and control techniques becomes increasingly urgent.
 Advances in data-driven modeling, in-situ feedback, and high-density tuning elements will be instrumental in overcoming these challenges.

 Overall, programmable waveguide arrays offer a promising new paradigm for reconfigurable integrated photonics.
 As control fidelity, circuit complexity, and integration improve, PWAs are poised to play a central role in scalable quantum technologies, adaptive optics, and photonic information processing.